Skip to content

 setIncrBy Since 3.5.6

-The setIncrBy method is one of the advanced methods in MyBatis-Plus for update operations.
-It allows you to specify a field and increment its value in the database by a specified amount.
-This method is particularly useful for scenarios requiring incremental operations on numeric fields.
+The setIncrBy method is one of the advanced update operations in MyBatis-Plus that allows you to specify a field and increment its value in the database by a specified amount.
+This method is particularly useful for scenarios where you need to perform incremental operations on numeric fields.

 Scope of Use